yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 -------------
 📝Now Let's say you have an array of length n and you want to build a heap from its elements.
 So, which function you need to implement?

 🎯Hoping, you got this correctly.
-We need to pass the array as a parameter into buildHeap function to construct🔨 a heap.
+We need to pass the array as a parameter into the buildHeap function to construct🔨 a heap.

 --------------
 Let's implement it.